FriendOfSnom/ST-Sprite-Pipeline/README.md

 The pipeline is interactive and can be run step-by-step or in full sequence.

 ### 1. Downloader
 * Input gallery start page URL.
 * Downloads images into your OS **Downloads** folder.
-* Supports resume, retries, logging, and ExHentai cookies.
+* Supports resume, retries, logging, and authentication cookies.

 ### 2. Manual Sorting Helper
 * Guides you to organize sprites into: